Roztoky: Sights

 Levý Hradec is a locality in Roztoky with remains of a Slavic gord founded by the Přemyslid dynasty.
 In the 980s, Duke Bořivoj I had the first Christian church in Bohemia built here, dedicated to Saint Clement.
 The church is preserved, but has been rebuilt and expanded many times, and only the foundations of the rotunda under the floor are preserved from the original church.
+The site is protected as a national cultural monument.